 As I’ve written before, we spend a lot of energy trying to track down defendants.
-Not in most cases, but when we can’t find someone with relative ease it can be a big hassle.
-In 2012, people are moving more quickly and leave fewer tracks when they move.
+Not in most cases.
+But when our lawyers can’t find someone with relative ease, it can be a big hassle.
+In 2020, people are moving more quickly and leave fewer tracks when they move.

-Accurint’s target audience is insurance companies where they market their ability to validate claims and combat fraud, waste and abuse.
+Accurint’s target audience is insurance companies where they market their ability to validate claims and combat fraud, waste, and abuse.
 But plaintiffs’ lawyers use it too.
 What you do not want is the insurance company having more information about your client than you do.
 Yes, sometimes our clients do not tell us the truth.
 But, more often, they forget prior claims.
 Either way, the failure to provide accurate information about prior legal claims you have made in interrogatories or deposition can be fatal to your case.

-Apparently, whoever started Accurint sold out to Lexis and this same person (obviously, I’m using hearsay here) has now started a new company.
+Apparently, whoever started Accurint sold out to Lexis and this same person (obviously, I’m using hearsay here) started a new company called TLO that is has gathered a ton of market share.
+TLO is for “The Last One” because it claims to have 100 times the search power of its competitors.
+I like the moxie.

 Some plaintiffs’ lawyers are saying that it has just a ton of information (and, apparently, is free for law enforcement officers).
 We have not tried it out yet because we are chickens that are set in our way.
-So, changing from a product that you trust is hard.
+So, changing from a product you trust is hard.
 But you can find TLO – which is what is called – here.
 If you are using it, leave a comment and tell me what you think.